 The latter focuses on combatting gender stereotypes and discriminatory practices and engaging women from the grassroots with the aim to effectively enhance women’s access to justice.
 In addition to these regional programmes, Sweden has consistently supported UN Women’s Strategic Note in Afghanistan.
 Sweden is also a strong advocate of the Women’s Empowerment Principles (WEPs) and of the HeForShe movement across the region.

 In a short time, the European Union (EU) has become one of UN Women’s key non-core partners in Asia and the Pacific.
-In 2018, implementation of the “Safe & Fair: Realizing Women Migrant Workers’ Rights and Opportunities in the ASEAN Region” programme kicked off.
-Safe & Fair is part of the Spotlight Initiative to eliminate violence against women and girls, a global multi-year initiative between the EU and the UN.
+In 2018, implementation of the “Safe and Fair: Realizing women migrant workers’ rights and opportunities in the ASEAN Region” programme kicked off.
+Safe and Fair is part of the Spotlight Initiative to eliminate violence against women and girls, a global multi-year initiative between the EU and the UN.
 Safe and Fair is implemented through a partnership between the ILO and UN Women with the overriding objective of ensuring that labour migration is safe and fair for all women in the ASEAN region.